 Major professor and supervisory committee: Panama City campus.
-The M.S. student in the Panama City campus is encouraged to find the major professor from the PC faculty.
+M.S. students in the Panama City (PC) campus are encouraged to find the major professor from the PC faculty.
 In this case, no co-chair is needed.
 The PC faculty chair will choose two additional committee members either from the Tallahassee campus and/or other departments in the PC.
-If PC faculty cannot be the chair (because the student's area of interest is outside the expertise), then the committee will have one co-chair from PC and one co-chair from Tallahassee.
+If the PC faculty member cannot be the chair (because the student's area of interest is outside the expertise), then the committee will have one co-chair from PC and one co-chair from Tallahassee.
 Co-chairs will choose one additional committee member.